JuliaSolarPV/SolarDiodeModels.jl/docs/src/index.md

 ## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/contributing.md) or the [contributing page on the website](https://juliasolarpv.github.io/SolarDiodeModels.jl/stable/contributing/)
+If you want to make contributions of any kind, please first take a look at our [contributing guide directly on GitHub](https://github.com/JuliaSolarPV/SolarDiodeModels.jl/blob/main/docs/src/contributing.md) or the [contributing page on the website](https://juliasolarpv.github.io/SolarDiodeModels.jl/stable/contributing/)